 Morocco, the gateway to Africa for visitors to Spain, lies just 14km away from Tarifa in Andalusia and there are regular ferries from Spain to Morocco from several ports in Spain.
 A lot of visitors to Spain travel to Morocco, either as a day trip or a longer mini-break, but these numbers have dropped in the past year due to the Arab Spring.

 But is Morocco really dangerous?
-Isn't it safe to travel to Morocco in 2012?
+Is it safe to travel to Morocco in 2014?

 The Arab Spring hit several countries in the Middle East and North Africa.
 The troubles started in Tunisia, resulting in a relatively quick people-led revolution.
 Egypt was next, toppling its leader, Hosni Mubarak, surprisingly quickly.
 Libya then descended into a bloody civil war.
 After the death of Colonel Gaddafi, the situation improved, but Libya has a long road to recovery.
 Syria is the focal point of the troubles today and despite recent peace efforts, the situation there is still very serious.
 Other countries to have suffered during the troubles are Bahrain, Yemen, Kuwait and a number of other countries in Africa and the Middle East.
 Including Morocco.